Skip to content

 York County Libraries’ mission and vision is to strengthen the York County community and to enrich individual lives.

 In the late 70’s and early 80’s, the System created new libraries in areas of the county previously unserved.
 These included Collinsville Community Library, Dover Area Library, Kreutz Creek Valley Library Center, and Village Library.
-By 1987 the original member libraries and the small branch libraries together, comprised the system of libraries known today, as York County Libraries.
+By 1987, the original nine member libraries and the small branch libraries together comprised the system of libraries known today as York County Libraries.

 Core Values

-Understanding who we are, and who we serve, has led us to make the following promise to ourselves, to each other, and to our community:
+Understanding who we are, and who we serve, has led us to make the following promises to ourselves, to each other, and to our community: